Philadelphia-Lawyers-for-Social-Equity/PA_Expunger/platform/SETUP.md

     ```
     git clone git@github.com:Philadelphia-Lawyers-for-Social-Equity/docket_dashboard.git
     ```

+1. Now we create git hooks that will allow us to track changes to .docx files.
+Run the following in your terminal:

+      * Mac or Linux: `init/init.sh`
+      * Windows: `init/init.ps1`

 1. Run `docker-compose build` to set up the images.
 (EST ~3 minutes, only needed the first time you clone into the repository.
 Read through the [Settings](#settings) section or [docker-compose.yml](../docker-compose.yml) while it builds!)